 This master’s course will equip you with the expertise to apply CBT techniques across a range of practices within physical and mental health, and with diverse groups of patients.
 Drawing on a range of approaches to CBT practice and enquiry, this course will enable you to make a significant contribution to research and practice across a range of settings including public, private and third sectors.

-Designed for therapists, psychologists, counsellors and other mental health professionals, our Cognitive Behavioural Therapy MSc course aims to provide you with up-to-date multidisciplinary scientific and academic knowledge of CBT.
+Designed for therapists, psychologists, counsellors and other mental and physical health professionals, our Cognitive Behavioural Therapy MSc course aims to provide you with up-to-date multidisciplinary scientific and academic knowledge of CBT.

 You will consider theoretical and practical issues relating to the delivery of CBT within a range of emotional and complex mental health disorders.

 You’ll explore a range of specialist topics such as:

 You will be assessed via a range of methods including:

-You will also be required to complete a minimum of 200 supervised clinical hours in a work placement over the duration of the programme and work with a minimum of eight clients who have been assessed and treated using CBT.
+You will also be required to complete ongoing supervised clinical hours in work-based learning over the duration of the programme and work with clients who have been assessed and treated using CBT.